Airlectric/Amalitech-Foundational-Cloud-Engineering-Fundamentals-Project/README.md

 ## Conclusion
 Doing this lab after getting my Cloud Practitioner certification made everything finally click.
 I now understand why AWS keeps repeating “build it secure and reliable from day one” instead of fixing it later.

-This repository is ready for submission.

-Thank you!